AadityaKandel/SUPER-SPEED-FOLDER-CREATOR/README.md

 3: NOW GIVE NUMBERS OF FOLDERS TO CREATE

 4: JUST PLACE YOUR MOUSE ON [ BUTTON ] AND IT WILL AUTOMATICALLY DETECT YOUR MOUSE AND CREATES FOLDER
-   WAIT FOR SOMETIME [ IF U WILL CLICK ON BUTTON THEN APP WILL NOT RESPOND ]
+   WAIT FOR SOMETIME [ Don't CLICK ON BUTTON ]

 5: AFTER WORKS DONE YOU CAN REMOVE YOUR MOUSE FROM [ BUTTON ] LOCATION